 Bachelor of Arts - University of Massachusetts, (1989)

 Joseph Michael Pignato is a composer, improviser, and music education scholar with extensive graduate, undergraduate, secondary, and distance teaching experience.
-He holds the position of Associate Professor in the Department of Music at the State University of New York, Oneonta where he teaches music industry courses and directs two ensembles that perform experimental music, improvised rock, jazz, jam, psychedelic, free, and roots music, among other repertoires.
+He holds the position of Associate Professor in the Department of Music at the State University of New York, Oneonta, where he teaches music industry courses and directs two ensembles that perform experimental music and improvised rock.

-Pignato is a recipient of multiple awards for excellence in scholarship, creative activity, advising, and teaching.
+Pignato has received numerous awards for excellence in scholarship, creative activity, advising, and teaching.
 Notable recognitions include the 2015 Susan Sutton Smith Award for Academic Excellence and the 2012 State University of New York Chancellor’s Award for Excellence in Scholarship and Creative Activities.
 The Chancellor’s Award is the highest academic award bestowed on teaching faculty in the SUNY system.
-In addition, he has been recognized with the Student Association award for Faculty Advisor of the Year and has been twice recognized as “Outstanding Faculty” by the SUNY Oneonta Inter-Greek Council; and has been awarded multiple grants for travel, professional development, research, and creative works.
+Additionally, Pignato has been recognized with the Student Association award for Faculty Advisor of the Year; was twice recognized as “Outstanding Faculty” by the SUNY Oneonta Inter-Greek Council; and has been awarded multiple grants for travel, professional development, research, and creative works.

 In 2012, “Paprika King,” one of Pignato’s most widely distributed scores, was featured in the Streaming Museum’s John Cage Centennial Tribute/Composers Now festival, as part of a multimedia presentation projected across high visibility public screens on seven continents, including the Reuters and NASDAQ screens in Times Square, New York, Federation Square in Melbourne, Australia, seven locations in the United Kingdom, and locations in the United States, Buenos Aires, Madrid, Shanghai, St. Petersburg, Tokyo, Seoul, Johannesburg, Berlin, and Antarctica.
 The distinctive graphics of “Paprika King” inspired Danish designer Bitten Fangel to develop an original font of the same name.